 Scarcity may also mean clutter-free that drives the individuals to act more quickly.

 Benefits of persuasive web design

-These websites fail to recognize the fact that first impression is critical even in the digital world.
+These websites fail to recognize the fact that the first impression is critical even in the digital world.
 This is especially applicable in having a website that is the face of the brand digitally.

-Ways to increase conversion rates
+Persuasive web design tips to increase conversion rates

-There are specific ways to optimize the design to minimize the flaws that drive the visitors away and to your competitors.
+There are specific ways to optimize the design to minimize the flaws that drive the visitors away and your competitors.

 Improve the visual appeal